Fiorello La Guardia: Elections

 La Guardia returned to the Republican Party in the 1926 election and won by 55 votes against Democratic nominee H. Warren Hubbard and Socialist nominee George Dobsevage.
 He was the only Republican elected to the U.S. House from New York City.
 He defeated Democratic nominee Saul J. Dickheiser in the 1928 election.
 He defeated Democratic nominee Vincent H. Auleta in the 1930 election.

-La Guardia considered running as a Democrat in the 1932 election and his idea received support from William Green, John L. Lewis, and Robert F. Wagner.
+La Guardia considered running for reelection to Congress as a Democrat in the 1932 election and the option received support from William Green, John L. Lewis, and Robert F. Wagner.
 Political boss John H. McCooey supported him running as a Democrat, but Tammany Hall leader James Joseph Hines opposed him and had the nomination given to James J. Lanzetta.
 Lanzetta defeated La Guardia in the election due to the coattail effect of Franklin D. Roosevelt's victory in the presidential election.
 Robert M. La Follette Jr. stated that "the people have temporarily lost one of their most faithful servants".

-La Guardia met Vito Marcantonio at Marcantonio's high school graduation in 1921.
-Marcantonio was a leader of La Guardia's supporters, Fiorello H. La Guardia Political Association (Ghibboni), during the 1924 election.

 Tenure

 La Guardia was interested in airplanes and served as a director and attorney for Giuseppe Mario Bellanca's company.
 He enlisted to fight in World War I and was promoted to captain by October 1917.
 He and Major General William Ord Ryan trained Italian pilots in Foggia.
 La Guardia became certified to fly on December 12, 1917.
 King Victor Emmanuel III of Italy gave him the Flying Cross.

-He rose to the rank of major in command of a unit of Caproni Ca.44 bombers on the Italian-Austrian front.

-While he was away at war his office was managed by Harry Andrews and Marie Fisher while constituent services were handled by Representative Isaac Siegel.
+La Guardia rose to the rank of major in command of a unit of Caproni Ca.44 bombers on the Italian-Austrian front.
+While he was away at war his office was managed by Andrews and Marie Fisher while constituent services were handled by Representative Isaac Siegel.
 A petition with over 3,000 signatures was given to Speaker Champ Clark on January 8, 1918, asking for La Guardia's seat to be vacated, but Clark refused to allow a motion to vacate La Guardia's seat.

-During La Guardia's tenure in the U.S. House he served on the Judiciary committee.
+During La Guardia's tenure in the U.S. House, he served on the Judiciary committee.
 Oswald Garrison Villard, editor of The Nation, stated that he was "the most valuable member of Congress today".
 La Guardia supported impeaching Secretary of the Treasury Andrew Mellon on the grounds of him serving as a director of a private company, the Aluminum Company of America, while serving in the presidential cabinet.

 La Guardia requested the pardon of Thomas Mooney.
-In 1931, James Smith, a black railroad porter, was put on trial for assault, but was unable to pay for a lawyer.
+In 1931, James Smith, a black railroad porter, was put on trial for assault but was unable to pay for a lawyer.
 La Guardia took the case pro bono after being requested by A. Philip Randolph and Smith was acquitted on September 26.